 The larger Ladybower dam and reservoir followed in 1943, and took two years to finally fill!
 To accommodate the reservoirs, the villages of Derwent and Ashopton were demolished and their residents were re-housed at nearby Bamford.
 In times of drought, the foundations of some of the buildings can still be seen rising from the water.

 During the Second World War, the two original Derwent Dams were used for practice flights by 617 Squadron – known as “the Dam Busters”.
 They were chosen because they closely matched the target dams in the Ruhr Valley in Germany.
 The Derwent Dams were later used as the backdrop to the 1955 film The Dam Busters.

-Cross the culvert bridge and follow the footpath left to meet a stone track.
-Follow it up a short rise to a gate into a field.
-Cross the field past Lockerbrook Farm (now an outdoor centre) to a junction of paths at the edge of a wood.
+At the farm track turn left and after approximately 250m you will reach Lackerbrook Farm which is now an outdoor centre.
+Cross the field past Lackerbrook Farm to a junction of paths at the edge of a wood.
 Turn right here to a ladder stile which leads up past Bellhag Tor and across Lockerbrook Heights.

 2 Alport Castles

 This is one of the geological and scenic highlights of the Peak District National Park.
 Alport Castles is said to be the largest landslip in Britain, but it is rarely visited because of its remoteness.

 The Alport Valley is made up of weak Carboniferous shales (fine-grained rocks made of mud) overlain by harder Millstone Grit.
 The large cliff face we see here is the Birchin Hat escarpment.
 Alport Castles formed when the softer sandstones and shales of Birchin Hat slipped away from the rock-face.
 The Millstone Grit on the top broke up into blocks and tumbled down the valley side, creating a chaotic landscape of fallen boulders.
 With a little imagination, they can resemble castles – hence the name.